Luna-Inference/open-rkllm/README.md

 4. **Use a Decompiler (e.g., Ghidra, IDA Pro, or RetDec)**
    Tools like Ghidra, IDA Pro, or the open-source RetDec can attempt to reconstruct C-like source code from the binary.

-5. **Analyze with `gdb`**
-   Use the GNU Debugger to trace execution and set breakpoints.

-6. **Check for Debug Information**
-   If the binary was compiled with debug symbols, more information may be available.

-7. **Look for Open Source or Documentation**
-   Sometimes, the original source or partial documentation is available online.

 > Note: Reverse engineering may be restricted by software licenses or laws.
 Always ensure you have the right to analyze the binary.